19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Structure/Delving.md

 # Delving

-When in an especially hostile environment, but not currently engaged in combat (i.e. a dungeon) the party is considered delving.
+When in an especially hostile environment, or the Shadowcurse, but not currently engaged in combat (i.e. a dungeon) the party is considered delving.

-While delving, time is divided into 6-minute segments called delve [Rounds](Round.md) (10 .
+While delving, time is divided into 6-minute segments called delve [Rounds](Round.md).
+There are 10 delve rounds per hour.

 Most major actions (moving, searching, fighting, resting, etc.) take one delve round to complete.

 According to the danger level, roll the hazard die at the end of the appropriate rounds.